seiteta/seiteta.github.io_old/about.md

 permalink: /about/
 ---

-This is my data science blog where I put stuff I want to remember.
+This is my data science blog where I write down the things I want to remember.
 It uses [Jekyll](http://jekyllrb.com/).